saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

 ### Persistence

-To persist data and keep it around after a room is closed and re-opened, the HHM provides a simple persistence API through the `hhm/persistence` plugin.
+To persist data and keep it around after a room is closed and re-opened, HHM provides a simple persistence API through the `hhm/persistence` plugin.

 To persist data, implement the `onPersist()` event handler, in which you return